robric/k8s-svc-and-lb-testing/README.md

 #### metallb with IPSEC (strongswan) and SCTP

-Here we're testing a more complex where:
+In this section, we're testing a more complex integration with dual Metallb services:
 - A VIP exposes an external IP for IPSEC termination
 - A VIP exposes an external IP for SCTP termination.
 The SCTP traffic is encrypted via IPSEC in tunnel mode.